Matt-Eva/react-css-and-file-structure/README.md

 # React File Structure and CSS

 This app provides an example of React file structure, including the structure and use of plain CSS files.
+This app employs the BEM technique for classnames.

 There are many acceptable and logical ways to structure a React app - this is just one method / technique.

 The most important aspect of file structure is consistency.
 If you find a preferred method, be sure to use that throughout your file structure.